jasonaaronwilson/omni-c/documentation/c23-transpiler.md

 1. the command line is parsed to determine compiler options and all source files are loaded into memory
-3. all of the source files are parsed. this will require at least as much space as the source files and libraries themselves
+3. all of the source files are parsed
-4. we assemble namespaces by collecting each of the namespace fragments
+4. namespaces are assembled by collecting each of the namespace fragments
 5. for each namespace we create the private and public top-level definitions
 6. type checking, inference and annotation - every expression is given a type
-7. closure conversion - (removes nested functions)
+7. closure conversion removes nested functions which C doesn't support
 11. for each namespace, we output a C source file via an inorder treewalk of all functions in the namespace sorted by function name
 12. for each namespace collect all of the function prototype fragments, enum fragments, etc.
 13. typologically sort the elements for the header file. enumerations come first, structures (including environments) come next then prototypes
-14. invoke the C compiler on all of the generated source files
+14. invoke the C compiler on all of the generated source files (at least one per namespace)

 Most of these steps are inherently parallel so eventually the compiler will utilize as many compute threads as possible while still producing determenistic